Advice on how public bodies can support the Homes for Ukraine scheme.

 Any queries on the data that is shared should be sent to firstname.lastname@example.org.

-Homes for Ukraine: Individual and Super Sponsor schemes
+Homes for Ukraine: Individual and Super Sponsor routes

-The Welsh Government receives data from the Department for Levelling Up, Housing and Communities (DLUHC) about sponsors and citizens who have applied for visas under the Homes for Ukraine individual and super sponsor schemes.
+The Welsh Government receives data from the Department for Levelling Up, Housing and Communities (DLUHC) about sponsors and citizens who have applied for visas under the Homes for Ukraine Individual and Super Sponsor routes.
+The Welsh Government does not receive any information about arrivals through the Family scheme.

 We also receive data on Ukrainian citizens entering the UK under the Homes for Ukraine schemes from the Home Office.

-Data on sponsors, approved applicants, visa statuses and UK arrivals is currently shared with local authorities through a secure file transfer.
-However, access to this data will be through the Homes for Ukraine Data Platform once operational.
+Data on sponsors, approved applicants, visa statuses and UK arrivals is shared with local authorities via the Ukraine Data Platform.

 Offers of support